 - How frequently will you post?

 The key to video content marketing is consistency.
-Audiences are always hungry for more, and if they notice that you stick to an upload schedule, they’re more likely to subscribe to you.
+Audiences are always hungry for more; if they notice that you stick to an upload schedule, they’re more likely to subscribe to you.
 Talk to your production team and agree on a schedule that you can commit to.
 Set up a content calendar that outlines workflow, deadlines, and what kinds of videos are set to come out on upload dates.
-By staying organized, you avoid crunching, and you’ll most likely produce higher-quality videos.
+By staying organized, you avoid crunching and will most likely produce higher-quality videos.

 There are other ways you can expand your video marketing strategy.
 You can collaborate with YouTubers in the same field to hopefully convert some of their audience into potential clients for your business.
 You can also work with a law firm web design company to include other creative elements like graphics and animation to help send a clearer message.